mfwolffe/mfwolffe.github.io/_pages/music.md

 <figure>
   <img src="../images/matt_and_eggebeen.png" alt="Matt and Joe Eggebeen at NJPAC post performance">
   <figcaption>
-    Myself and Joe Eggebeen following an All State Wind Ensemble concert at NJPAC
+    Joe Eggebeen and I following an All State Wind Ensemble concert at NJPAC
   </figcaption>
 </figure>
 </div>